thescientist13/HP_Stuff/content/Bookmarks/Harry_and_Ginny.md

    * Comments: In general the idea that Ron and Hermione are part of some plot to deceive and monitor Harry 24/7 is ludicrous.
 Children simply are not capable of maintaining that level of deception.
-This story however provides a reasonable explanation for the senario.
+This story however provides a reasonable explanation for the scenario.

 _[The Unknown Power](https://crys.fanficauthors.net/The_Unknown_Power/)_
 :  * Author: Crys